versarite/Flowerweb/README.md

 A ready-made **Raspberry Pi HAT** for all of this is in [`hardware/kicad`](hardware/kicad/README.md).
 It has a 5 V 6 A input jack, a 24 V step-up module, a TIP121 valve driver on GPIO 18, a 24 V valve jack and a status-LED header.

 > ⚠️ The relay switches the valve's supply, not mains power.
 If your valve or pump runs on mains voltage, use a suitably rated relay and have the wiring checked by someone qualified.

+The KiCAD board is not routed.
+It is meant as a suggestion.

 ## Project layout